Aavii07/Music-Analyzer-for-Chords-and-Sheet-Music/README.md

 - You can press command/control + z at any time to clear all notes off piano.<br>

+- Notes can be entered in a variety of ways (C##5, c#5#, etc).
+If you do not enter a number next to the note, it defaults to the fourth octave.<br>

 - The enharmonic simplifer is recommended on because it can be annoying to have the program say you wrote the enharmonic equivalent to C# major just beacuse you used 'f' instead of 'e#'.
 The enharmonic simplifer does not catch and simplify everything though.
 It also can sometimes catches mistakes in chord analysis (for more information about accuracy, go to the **Important Limitations** section. <br>

 - The chord symbols simplfier is recommended on because while unsimplified numerals tell you more about the chord, this is what they can look like:<br>